divinerites/plausible-hugo/README.md

 1. Add this `plausible-hugo` component as a theme in your theme section in `config.toml`.
 1. Add a `[params.plausible]` section in your `config.toml` file.
 1. Call the partial `plausible_head.html` in your own `<head>` section.
+1. You can have a look at the end of this file for *a minimal working example*.
 > ### ***That's it !
 It works***.
 Nothing more is needed

 ### Mininum `config.toml` file